 Inkaterra has been offering ecotourism and sustainable development tours in Peru since 1975.
 They are committed to scientific research and conservation and help to fund the Inkaterra Asociación, a non-profit research organisation.
 Since 1978, Inkaterra Asociación has registered 903 bird species, 362 ant species, 313 butterfly species, 100 mammal species and 1266 vascular plant species.

 Peru Ecocamp offer a range of trips to Machu Pichu in Peru.
 Every Ecocamp has 28m2 (300ft2) dome sleeping tents, a Dining Dome and at Pincopata and Soray a Lobby Bar Dome.
 They have grey water management and irrigation systems and compost kitchen waste and human waste – separately – and use renewable energy sources.
 All of their water is filtered and treated with UV reducing the need for single use plastics.
 They grow some of their produce and source the rest locally.
 They are also focused on regenerating the land their sites are on, for example they are helping to reforest the area around Pincopata.

 Hulio Hulio in located in the middle of the Chilean Patagonian Rainforest, under the Andes Mountain range.
 Their website states that the hotel owners are committed to the conservation of nature and local culture but very little detail about this was given.

-Here’s a relevant blog post on the best ethical fashion stores in Cusco, Lima and Peru by eco blogger Ecocult.
+Here’s a relevant article on the best ethical fashion stores in Cusco, Lima and Peru by eco blogger Ecocult.

-And if you’re heading to Columbia Ecocult have also written posts on the most sustainable restaurants in Medillin and sustainable and ethical shopping in Medellin and Bogota.
+And if you’re heading to Columbia Ecocult have also written articles on the most sustainable restaurants in Medillin and sustainable and ethical shopping in Medellin and Bogota.